synsandacks/synsandacks.github.io/_posts/2022-07-13-radius-packet-types.md

 # Lab Setup

 So just a high level overview of this lab environment.
-It's a fresh install of ISE 2.6 running and EVAL VM.
+I have a fresh install of ISE 2.6.
 I also have eve-ng community edition running a single IOSv router.
-That router has a single connection to a cloud network allowing interaction with the ISE node hosted outside of eve.
+The router has a single connection to a cloud network allowing interaction with the ISE node hosted outside of eve.

 Since I have limited resources (desktop computer) I opted to leverage local users and groups within ISE for my policy.
 Typically you would expect to see Active Directory leveraged for this.